 Is a Psychiatrist Better Than a Clinical Psychologist?

 There’s no definitive answer.
 Psychiatrists provide medical treatment and prescribe medication, while Clinical Psychologists specialise in therapy.
-The right professional depends on whether you need therapy, medication, or both.
+Choosing the right professional depends on whether you need therapy, medication, or both.

 What are the Other Resources and Offers Provided by The Knowledge Academy?